Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 Notice that the Archimedean principles for $C$ and slss are equivalent.
 Assuming any of them, $\rho _{1}$ may be replaced by $\rho _{0}$ and the mapping $P/\rho _{0}\longmapsto P/\zeta $, where $P$ is a polygon, is an embedding of the kind defined in (iv) into the kind here defined.

-For each kind direct measure [see I.5 above] may be defined.
+For each kind, direct measure [see I.5 above] may be defined.
 The direct measure of an element of any of the kinds (i)-(v) may be considered to be at the same time the direct measure of each element of this element.
 Following what may be called the Euclidean tradition, we may confuse equivalence classes with elements thereof; the intention will be clear from the context.

-The advantage of Eudoxus' treatment over that of Lebesgue is that it allows direct measures for more kinds, e.g. these defined in (iv) and (v) above [cf. Lebesgue [1966] ch.
-III, pp. 42-67].
-Eudoxus' treatment practically produces $\pi $ [cf. Euclid [1956] proposition XII.2, vol. 3, p.
-371 and the appendix below], while Lebesgue's treatment pre-assumes $\pi $ [cf. Lebesgue [1966] pp. 62-3].
+The advantage of Eudoxus' treatment over that of Lebesgue is that it provides a unified approach to direct measure of all kinds, creating real numbers, while Lebesgue's treatment [Lebesgue [1966] pp. 19-67] is diversified, it is (with few exceptions) indirect, pre-assuming real numbers.

 Going back to Hilbert, it is worth noting that Hilbert [1950, p.
-37] takes into consideration not only $\rho _{0}$, but also $\rho _{1}$ ``to establish Euclid's [Eudoxus'] theory of areas by means of the axioms already mentioned; that is to say, {\it{for the plane geometry, and that is independent of the axiom of Archimedes.}}''.
-Nevertheless, this promise is not completely fulfilled.
-Hilbert [1950] does not establish a theory of areas for kind (v), it does [pp. 37-45] only for kind (iv) taking the well-known formula for the area of a triangle as a definition after proving that it does not depend on the choice of the base, without any further justification.
+37] takes into consideration not only $\rho _{0}$, but also $\rho _{1}$ ``to establish Euclid's [Eudoxus'] theory of areas by means of the axioms already mentioned; that is to say, {\it{for the plane geometry, and that is independent of the axiom of Archimedes.}}'' Nevertheless, this promise is not completely fulfilled.
+Hilbert [1950] does not establish a theory of areas for kind (v), it does [pp. 37-45] only for kind (iv) taking the well-known formula for the area of a triangle as a definition [p.
+41] after proving that it does not depend on the choice of the base, without any further justification.

 Likewise, without assuming the axiom of Archimedes, Hilbert [1950, pp. 23-36] establishes a theory of proportion; it deals only with kind (i), in particular, it does not deal with kind (iii): angles.

 It is noteworthy that Tarski [1959, p.
 21] adopted this theory of proportion.
 Unlike that of Hilbert, Tarski's system of geometry is one sorted which makes it better suited for metamathematical investigations.